theQRL/hyperion/docs/installing-hyperion.rst

 .. code-block:: bash

-    #note: this will install binaries solc and soltest at usr/local/bin
+    #note: this will install binaries hypc and hyptest at usr/local/bin
     ./scripts/build.sh

 .. warning::

-    BSD builds should work, but are untested by the Solidity team.
+    BSD builds should work, but are untested by the Hyperion team.

 And for Windows: